 Grace to you!

-Meditations on God’s Word in Scripture are powerful food for spiritual nourishment.
-Sometimes, I read a bible story and I wonder if there is any thing concerning us that Scripture has not dealt with, explicitly or implicitly.
+Meditations on God's Word in Scripture are powerful food for spiritual nourishment.
+Sometimes, I read a Bible story, and I wonder if there is anything concerning us that Scripture has not dealt with, explicitly or implicitly.

-Guess what?
-Unhealthy competition was creeping in.
-Doesn’t that sound typical?
+The unhealthy competition was creeping in.
+Doesn't that sound typical?

 We didn’t notice because we were absorbed in the pursuit of spiritual excellence, ignoring the subtle human element.
 Unidentified rivalry cost some of us some spiritual setbacks.

 I use the above example relating to spiritual life to describe a more typical human temptation.
 Competitive spirit or rivalry is everywhere insofar as a human relationship is concerned.
 From business to professional, religious, social, or family life, we deal with it regularly.
 Sibling jealousy is a euphemism for a red flag capable of destroying brothers and sisters too.
 Again, it is subtle, but some siblings live like enemies due to unresolved rivalry.
 Close friends aren't shielded either.
 The unchecked rivalry is poisonous to healthy spirituality and relationships.